soylugiray/cl_pruefungsleistung/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+- First, please put the file "resource" as the same path with the programs files (There are two seperate programs.)
+- Second, please choose program (corpus-based or lexicon-based program) you want to test your text.
-Please put the file "resource" as the same path with the progarams files.
-Then, please kindly enter the text that you want to learn the language of it in the program and enjoy the results!
+- Then, please kindly enter the text, that you want to learn the language of it, in the program.
+- Enjoy the results!

 <p align="right">(<a href="#top">back to top</a>)</p>